philipperemy/deep-speaker/README.md

 pip install -r requirements.txt
 ```

+If you see this error: `libsndfile not found`, run this: `sudo apt-get install libsndfile-dev`.

 ### Training

 The code for training is available in this repository.
 It takes a bit less than a week with a GTX1070 to train the models.